japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-DataStreamWriter.md

 `trigger` method sets the time interval of the *trigger* (that executes a batch runner) for a streaming query.

-NOTE: `Trigger` specifies how often results should be produced by a link:spark-sql-streaming-StreamingQuery.adoc[StreamingQuery].
-See link:spark-sql-streaming-Trigger.adoc[Trigger].
+NOTE: `Trigger` specifies how often results should be produced by a link:spark-sql-streaming-StreamingQuery.md[StreamingQuery].
+See link:spark-sql-streaming-Trigger.md[Trigger].

-The default trigger is link:spark-sql-streaming-Trigger.adoc#ProcessingTime[ProcessingTime(0L)] that runs a streaming query as often as possible.
+The default trigger is link:spark-sql-streaming-Trigger.md#ProcessingTime[ProcessingTime(0L)] that runs a streaming query as often as possible.

-TIP: Consult link:spark-sql-streaming-Trigger.adoc[Trigger] to learn about `Trigger` and `ProcessingTime` types.
+TIP: Consult link:spark-sql-streaming-Trigger.md[Trigger] to learn about `Trigger` and `ProcessingTime` types.

 === [[start]] Creating and Starting Execution of Streaming Query -- `start` Method